AI-Assisted Legacy Migration: Lessons Learned

 AI is a talented junior dev who writes clean code but makes questionable design decisions.

 You design the architecture.
 AI implements the details.
-Reverse this and you'll hate your codebase in three months.
+Reverse that and you'll hate your codebase in three months.

 Let's Talk About Time